 Scuba Diving in Cabo San Lucas

-The deep submerged seamount gets strong currents, filled with nutrients, which attract fish of all shapes and sizes.
-Since the top of the mount is quite deep, about 35 meters/115 feet, most of the dive is spent drifting in blue waters, which is also where most of the big animals spend their time hunting and swimming.
+The deep submerged seamount gets strong currents filled with nutrients, which attract fish of all shapes and sizes.
+Most of the dive is spent drifting in blue waters, as the top of the mount is quite deep (about 35m/115 feet).
+This is also where most of the big animals spend their time hunting and swimming.

-Who to scuba dive with in Cabo?
+Who should I dive with in Cabo?

-There are many dive and tour operators in the region, but we’ve picked the GTS approved- and highly recommended one – Dive Ninja Expeditions!
+There are many dive and tour operators in the region, but we’ve picked the GTS approved (and highly recommended) one – Dive Ninja Expeditions!